nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Format:** `find-txs-by-customer /u [CUSTOMER_NAME]`

 - `/u` identifier specifies the Customer Name.
-- `CUSTOMER_NAME` must match an existing customer in the customer list.
-This is not case sensitive, 'john' and 'John' is the same.
+- `CUSTOMER_NAME` must partially match an existing customer in the customer list.
+This is not case-sensitive, 'john' and 'John' is the same, and 'john' input can search for the user 'John Doe', which contains 'John'.

 **Example:**
 `find-txs-by-customer /u John`